Qiskit/qiskit/README.md

 Now that Qiskit is installed, it's time to begin working with Terra.

-We are ready to try out a quantum circuit example, which is simulated locally using the Qiskit BasicAer element.
+We are ready to try out a quantum circuit example, which is simulated locally using Qiskit's `BasicAer`.
 This is a simple example that makes an entangled state.

 ```
 $ python